DataDog/documentation/content/en/notebooks/_index.md

 From the [Template Gallery][3], see ready-to-use templates which you can create new notebooks from.
 Templates include an Incident Response postmortem, an Incident Report, and SLO Specification.
 You can also create a new custom template to build reusable notebook structures.

 ## Version History
-From a notebook click on the cog icon at the top of the page and select **Version History** to open the Version History side panel.
+From a notebook click on the cog icon in the top right corner of the page and select the **Version History** option in the menu to open the Version History side panel.
 Use this feature to preview, restore, or clone your notebook version history.
-See the [Version History][4] guide for more information.
+See the [Version History guide][4] for more information.

 ## Notebook configuration